 - Time-constrained bloggers

-With Wix ADI, you’ll have a bespoke website in a few minutes.
+With Wix ADI, you’ll have a bespoke website in just a few minutes.
 Amazing, isn’t it?
 But with such simplicity comes less flexibility.
-You can’t seamlessly drag and drop elements such as images, videos and apps like the Wix Editor.
-You’re more restricted.
+You can’t seamlessly drag and drop elements such as images, videos and apps like you can in the Wix Editor; you’re more restricted.

 Wix offers eight pricing plans, so there are a few different places you can start.
 As with all subscriptions, the more you pay, the more features you get.
 You can also choose a free plan, but you’ll have to sacrifice a professional domain name and deal with on-site ads, which give websites a more amateur look.